I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 The download is done by using a small tool called "repo" that is designed to handle several GIT repositories in parallel.
 So the first step of the skript is to download the repo tool.
-Then it fetches the repo description for the Freescale Community BSP release and finally lets repo download all the different GIT repositories with the Yocto layers.
+Then it fetches the repo description for the NXP/Freescale Release BSP and finally lets repo download all the different GIT repositories with the Yocto layers.

 - fsl-community-bsp-base